kazh98/kazh98.github.io/source/en/wp/index.md

 Apr.
 2017-Mar.
 2020
 : Research Fellow of Japan Society for the Promotion of Science.

 Apr.
-2020-
+2020-Mar.
+2023
+: Working at a private enterprise.

+Apr.
+2023-
-: Work for a private enterprise.
+: Assistant Manager at a private enterprise.

 ## Education